Flextime: Empirical evidence

 Flexible working was academically introduced in 1970 and since then this topic continues to be the interest of many research papers.

 For four decades, academic papers have contributed to the increased knowledge and interest in flexible working.
 A descriptive background of the evolution of the concept of flexibility as well as highlighting the main factors contributed to its growth were the main focus of academic studies.
 Also, they deliver evidence of the significant amount and the ongoing increase in the use of flexible working in many countries.

 Studies examining access to flextime have shown that it is the high skilled/educated workers in higher occupational jobs, and supervisory roles that are most likely to have access.
 Unlike what many assume, women do not have better access to flextime arrangements, and female-dominated workplaces have worse access to flextime compared to workplaces where there are more men or an equal number of men and women.
 Many studies examine the outcomes of flexible working.
 For example, a study by Origo and Pagani based on a sample of European countries, gave a deep analysis of the concept of flexible working by testing the level of heterogeneity in the effect of flexibility on job satisfaction, the study found some positive link with some aspects of the job while negative or no relation was found against other aspects.
 There is increasing evidence for the "business case" of flexible working.
 A meta-analysis of studies has shown that flexible working can provide a wide range of benefits for companies, including increase in performance, productivity, and reduction in absenteeism.

 Flexible working can both prevent and create opportunities.
-There is generally a positive relationship between flexible working and perceptions of job quality in term of work–life balance, and helping to improve and control autonomy particularly for remote workers, but some factors such as opportunities for advancement will be negatively affected due to the variations on different dimensions of job quality.
+There is generally a positive relationship between flexible working and perceptions of job quality in term of work–life balance, and helping to improve and control autonomy particularly for remote workers, but some factors such as labor market efficiency and opportunities for advancement will be negatively affected due to the variations on different dimensions of job quality.
 Flexible working has also been linked to increased recruitment and retention of workers.
 Chung and van der Horst have shown that the use of flextime significantly reduces the likelihood of mothers decreasing their working hours after childbirth and reduces the likelihood of first-time mothers leaving their work altogether.
 Flexible employment is one of the vital factors in the European Union policy discourse.
 It is a means to reduce unemployment, increase economic and social cohesion, maintain economic competitiveness and enhance equal opportunities between women and men.
 However, flexible working has some problems.
 Studies have also shown that flexible working can lead to an increase in overtime hours.